The Oracle Complexity of Simplex-based Matrix Games: Introduction

 \paragraph{Our contributions.}

-In this work, we study the oracle complexity of solving matrix games involving the simplex as in (\ref{eq: problem}).
+In this work, we study the oracle complexity of solving matrix games involving the simplex as in Problem (\ref{eq: problem}).
 As mentioned earlier, we focus on the high-dimensional regime, where the bounds should be independent (or at least not polynomial) in the matrix size $n,d$, and the matrix $A$ satisfies suitable magnitude constraints.
 Our contributions can be summarized as follows.

-\begin{itemize}[leftmargin=*] \item \textbf{One-sided vs. two-sided oracles (\secref{sec: oracle models}:)} We start by identifying and formalizing different oracle models for matrix games that are implicitly used by existing algorithms, as we will see that these oracles lead to different complexities.
+\begin{itemize} \item \textbf{One-sided vs. two-sided oracles (\secref{sec: oracle models}:)} We start by identifying and formalizing different oracle models for matrix games that are implicitly used by existing algorithms, as we will see that these oracles lead to different complexities.
 One oracle model corresponds to querying rows of $A$, together with ``one-sided'' multiplication queries of the form $\bw\mapsto A\bw$.
 The second (and stronger) oracle model we will consider allows ``two-sided'' multiplications $(\bp,\bw)\mapsto(\bp^\top A,A\bw)$.

 \item \textbf{ Linear separability with a one-sided oracle (Theorem~\ref{thm:one-sided}):} We first show that any deterministic algorithm that performs row queries and one-sided multiplication queries, must require $\Omega(\gamma_A^{-2})$ queries in the worst-case in order to find a linear separator.
+More generally, we show this lower bounds holds (up to log factors) whenever $\Wcal$ is an $\ell_p$ ball with $p\in[1,2]$.
 The claim is proved using a classic lower bound technique due to \citet{nemirovskiyudin1983}.
-In particular, this establishes the optimality of the Perceptron algorithm under this oracle model.
+In particular, this establishes the optimality of the Perceptron algorithm under this oracle model, as well as its non-Euclidean variants.